 - Build Failures and so on…

-As you seen and wrote in this article, metrics are limitless.
+As you seen and written in this article, metrics are limitless.
 Using some of them as a KPI may be dangerous.
 You can use them to see the status of your situation and try to question your system, methodology, deficiencies, for continuous improvement.
 If you use them as a rewarding or punishing tool, it will create an enormous pressure and stress on your team.
 Try to use them in a right way and effectively based on your beliefs, philosophy, organization culture, etc. but whatever you will do, please be Fair!
 Seek first to understand, then act!
 Empathize!
 Create Trust and Love!
 Help your team!
 Believe in them!
 These are my advice to be a “good” maestro.

 It is a long article but I hope you enjoyed it.
 Happy Testing! 🙂